dhanusree1807/Youdemy/README.md

 🔑 Key Features

- 1.Course Catalog
+ * Course Catalog :
-      Browse a diverse selection of courses in categories such as Programming, Design, Marketing, and Business.
+      Browse a diverse selection of courses in categories such as Programming, Design, Marketing, and Business
- 2.Course Details
+ * Course Details :
       Access comprehensive information for each course, including instructor profiles, curriculum outlines, pricing, and user reviews.
- 3.User Registration & Authentication
+ * User Registration & Authentication :
       Create an account to sign in and save your learning progress.
- 4.Responsive Design
+ * Responsive Design :
       The platform is designed to be responsive, ensuring a seamless experience across various devices.

 The repository includes essential files such as `index.html` for the main webpage, `style-guide.md` for design guidelines, and an `assets` folder containing images and other resources.
 While the current version appears to be a frontend prototype, it lays the groundwork for a comprehensive e-learning platform.